xshiznox/Breakpoint-Conflict-Tracker/README.md

 dotnet publish -c Release -r win-x64 --self-contained true -p:PublishSingleFile=true
 ```

+## Scripts
+This repository includes several helper scripts to make development and deployment easier:

+- `build-and-publish.bat` - Builds and publishes the standalone executable
+- `create-release.bat` - Packages the executable and documentation into a release folder
+- `setup-github-repo.bat` - Provides instructions for setting up a GitHub repository

 ## License
 This project is licensed under the MIT License.